 The habitat modification score of 100 (‘very good’) is comprised of an impoundment length score of 100 (‘very good’) indicating that less than 1% of the total length of the waterways with a stream order of 3 or higher are impounded by artificial structures.

 The fish barrier indicator method is still being developed and will be available in future report cards.

-Wetland extent scored 21 (‘poor’) with 49.8% loss of palustrine (freshwater) wetlands from pre-clear to 2013.
-These results reflect a high level of historic loss due to development.
-Wetland losses in future reporting periods will be minimal.
+Wetland extent scored 19 (‘very poor’) with 53.5% loss of palustrine (freshwater) wetlands from pre-clear to 2017.
+Since 2013, 37.3 hectares of palustrine wetlands has been lost.
+These results include a high level of historic loss due to development.

-The Murray basin was graded as ‘good’ for flows during 2016-17.
-Flows in the Murray basin were not substantially altered from predevelopment flows in their capacity to support the key ecological assets of water holes, low flow spawning fish, riffle habitats and fisheries production.
+The Murray Basin was graded as ‘good’ for flows during 2017-18.
+Flows in the Murray Basin were not substantially altered from pre-development flows in their capacity to support the key ecological assets of water holes, low flow spawning fish, riffle habitats and fisheries production.